 |Number Submitting Rank Lists to the Match||Number Matched||Match Rate|

 - Based on the Class of 2019, which had 206 matriculants.
-This percentage is reflective of those students admitted in Fall 2015.
-This percentage does not include students who voluntarily withdrew from the program, as well as students who had their graduation delayed due to an academic or personal issue.
+This percentage is reflective of those students admitted in Fall 2015 and graduated on time.
+This percentage accounts for students who voluntarily withdrew from the program, as well as students who had their graduation delayed due to an academic or personal issue, or were dismissed.

-- Based on 2019 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in April 2019.
-Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2019.
-These rates are based on students from the Class of 2019.
+- Based on 2020 National Matching Service (NMS) data obtained from the American Society of Health-System Pharmacists (ASHP) in April 2020.
+Match rates are calculated by dividing the number of individuals who matched to a residency program by the number of individuals who submitted a rank list to NMS in 2020.
+The CCP Graduates' rate is based on students from the Class of 2020 exclusively, and does not include students from previous graduating classes.
+These rates also represent the entire match process.